nashville-software-school/client-side-mastery/book-0-installations/chapters/GETTING_STARTED_MAC.md

     ```sh
     /bin/bash -c "$(curl -fsSL https://gist.githubusercontent.com/stevebrownlee/b146bf49071c46c41eddf5778b147a71/raw/163e9eb5ba26458f13a51508b80ea462ec4c708e/create-key.sh)"
     ```
 12. Once that process is complete, you should see the following output.
-If you see anything different contact an instructor.
+If you see anything different contact an mentor.
     ```txt
     POST for SSH key returned status code 200
     ```